grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 ## Why use shortcodes?

 Markdown is limited in its ability to render complex elements.
-You might be tempted to insert HTML directly into content to make up for the limitations of markdown, but instead use shortcodes.
-This lets us standardize content across the Grafana repos.
+You might be tempted to insert HTML directly into content to make up for its limitations, but instead use shortcodes to ensure consistency across the Grafana repos.

-The following sections describe shortcodes used for rendering Grafana documentation.
+The following sections describe shortcodes you can use in your markdown files.
+To learn about other shortcodes, refer to the Hugo [shortcode documentation]({{< relref "https://gohugo.io/content-management/shortcodes/" >}}).

-### docs/shared shortcode
+## docs/shared shortcode

+The `docs/shared` shortcode lets you reuse content across a site.
+To do so, you create a markdown file for sharing and store it in a shared folder.
+Then you insert the content into other markdown files using the `docs/shared` shortcode.

+Reuse content create a docs/shared folder:

 > **Note:** Hugo doesn't rebuild the destination file when a source file changes on disk.
 > To trigger a rebuild after changes to a source file, perform a trivial change to the destination file and save that too.